-The Board has also adopted an ICAAP Summary Statement which outlines the Internal Capital Adequacy Assessment Process (ICAAP) of the entity.
+The Board's ICAAP Summary Statement outlines the Internal Capital Adequacy Assessment Process (ICAAP) of the entity.
 The objectives of the ICAAP are to enable the entity to maintain adequate capital and to meet all regulatory capital requirements on a continuous basis.